ovh/docs/pages/platform/databases/kafkaconnect_01_capabilities/guide.en-ie.md

 - *Business*
 - *Enterprise*

-Here is an overview of the various plans capabilities:
+Here is an overview of the various plans' capabilities:

 | Plan         | Number of nodes | Additional nodes | Network            |
 | ------------ | --------------- | ---------------- | ------------------ |